gyurielf/svelte-tel-input/README.md

 -   Parse and validate phone number.You can store one exact format (`E164`), no matter how users type their phone numbers.
 -   Format (specified to its country), to make it more readable.
--   Optionally it can set the user's current country automatically, via IP lookup.
+-   Prevent non-digits typing into the input, except the leading `+` sign (and `space` optionally).
--   Prevent non-digits typing into the input, except the `+` sign (and `space` optionally).
+-   Handle copy-pasted phone numbers, it's sanitize non-digit characters except the leading `+` sign (and `space` optionally).
--   Handle copy-pasted phone numbers, it's sanitize non-digit characters except the `+` sign (and `space` optionally).
+-   Automatic placeholder generation for the selected country.

 ## Usage